rwxrob/bonzai/README.md

 * **Cobra suffers from broken boomer "getopt" design.**

-  The world if finally realizing how bad dashed arguments and options have always been for *good* human-computer interactions from the command line, perhaps because more people are using chat interfaces as their command line.
-People simply cannot remember all sorts of ungodly combinations of dashes and equals signs hoping things will just work.
+  The world has finally realizing just how bad dashed arguments and options have always been for good human-computer interactions from the command line, perhaps because more regular people are using command line interfaces, like chat apps from their laptops and phones.
+People simply cannot remember all sorts of ungodly combinations of dashes and equals signs hoping things will just work, and they certainly cannot speak any getopt command into their phone and have it interpreted correctly.
+With Bonzai they can.
+Bonzai UX is universal whether it be from an Arch Linux command line or Slack app on an iPhone.

   Bonzai takes a no-dashes approach with aliases promoting cleaner, understandable command lines with context and promotion of domain specific languages (created with PEGN, scan.X, or others) that easily translate directly to chat and other command-line interfaces that most humans can use without even looking up the documentation, which, by the way, is embedded in any Bonzai command tree.

 * **Cobra provides bad, brittle, command documentation.**

   Cobra documentation is virtually unreadable in source form.
 And Cobra provides no means of markup or use of color and doesn't even promote the same look and feel of manual page documentation.

-In contrast, Bonzai has its own subset of Markdown, BonzaiMark, respects the well established readability of manual pages, and allows for the creation of elegant documentation that can be viewed from the command line or easily from a local browser on the same computer running the command.
+  In contrast, Bonzai has its own subset of Markdown, BonzaiMark, which respects the well established readability of manual pages, and allows for the creation of elegant, templated documentation that can be viewed from the command line or easily from a local browser on the same computer running the command.
 Bonzai command documentation is as easy to read in source form as the documentation itself.

+  Bonzai documentation is also dynamic.
+Rather than refer to a configuration file the path to that specific file can be dynamically included in the fully `text/template` enabled embedded documentation.
+  Cobra doesn't have anything even close to this.

 * **Cobra suffers from crushing technical debt.**